 Research and findings on the condition

-At the moment, there isn’t enough information on BDD.
-Some research has shown, however, that it’s more common in people with a family history of BDD, suggesting a possible genetic link.
-Similarly, a recent study showed that 80% of anorexics have family members who have also suffered from the disorder.
+At the moment, there isn’t enough information on BDD, though research has shown that it’s more common in people with a family history of BDD, suggesting a possible genetic link.
+Similarly, a study showed that 80% of anorexics have family members who have also suffered from the disorder.
 BDD has also been linked to eating disorders.
 Unlike many eating disorders, though, BDD affects men and women equally.

 What to do if you think your child may have BDD